 2. Is the site in a Safe Location?
-When customers to come to your place of business, they want to know they will be safe there.
-Make sure you research the area thoroughly, so safety isn’t a factor when you customers want to visit your store.
+When customers come to your place of business, they want to know they will be safe there.
+Make sure you research the area thoroughly, so safety isn’t a factor when your customers want to visit your store.

 5. Is the site easy to access for the public, either via Public Transport or Major Highways?
 Make it as easy as possible for your customers to get to you.
 Don’t locate yourself in a weird spot where it takes a 15 minute round trip to get to your location.

 Step Six: Negotiate the Property Lease for your commercial space